Skip to main content

 Nutils

-Test Status Coverage Status DOI
+Test Status Documentation Status License DOI

-Nutils is a Free and Open Source Python programming library for Finite Element Method computations, developed by Evalf Computing and distributed under the permissive MIT license.
+Nutils is a Free and Open Source Python programming library for Finite Element Method computations, developed by Evalf and distributed under the permissive MIT license.
 Key features are a readable, math centric syntax, an object oriented design, strict separation of topology and geometry, and high level function manipulations with support for automatic differentiation.

 Installation